NetWatchInc/rainbowcheck/README.md

 # 🌈 rainbowcheck 🌈
-RainbowCheck™: Because One Checkmark Just Isn't Enough
+The Rainbow Check Authority™: Because One Checkmark Just Isn't Enough

 Tired of being just another unverified voice in the digital void?
 Introducing our prestigious spectrum of self-importance indicators